Access4all/a11y-checklist/en/wcag/2-operable/2.4-navigable/2.4.6-headings-and-labels/README.md

 ## Understanding (long)

 Headings must describe the corresponding web content in a sufficiently informative and correct way; this helps to differentiate and navigate the content.
 Common errors are, for example, buttons or headings on a page that are not very informative or have several of the same name.
-Please also note 📜-1.3.1a and 📜-2.5.3.
+Please also note **📜-1.3.1a Headings structure** and **📜-2.5.3 Label in Name**.

-Form elements must also be well labelled (using `<label>`, see 📜-1.3.1c).
+Form elements must also be well labelled (using `<label>`, see **📜-1.3.1c Forms, Labels and Fieldsets**).
 A common error is input fields marked as mandatory with asterisk (`*`) alone (without other techniques such as the `required` attribute): this visually common convention has no meaning for assistive technologies.

 **Recommendation:** If possible, avoid using the `title` attribute.
 This is not consistently displayed by assistive technologies (e.g. screen readers).